-Jennie Pogreba, MSW LGSW
+Jennie Pogreba, MSW LICSW

 Clinical experience working with individuals and groups with issues related to grief, depression, anxiety, trauma, chronic health concerns, strained relationships and life transitions.

 Offers Video and Phone Sessions

 Life is full of transitions and some of these can be quite challenging emotionally and difficult to navigate on our own.
 We can experience depression or anxiety during these times.
 We may also experience emotional or relational difficulty which can stem from previous traumas that we are bringing forward with us.

 I believe seeking therapy should be viewed as a strength rather than a weakness for individuals.
 I recognized that it can be anxiety provoking to seek therapy knowing you will be sharing your story including the challenges you are facing, and this can make someone feel very vulnerable.
 As your partner on this journey, I will provide you a safe, confidential space where you can feel at ease sharing your experiences.
 As partners we will create an individualized treatment plan with goals focusing on one’s strengths as well as identifying support systems that can be utilized to improve outcomes.

 I work with adult individuals with a variety of issues some of which are grief, depression, anxiety, trauma, chronic health concerns, strained relationships and life transitions.
 I utilize a variety of evidence-based modalities some of which are Cognitive Behavioral Therapy, Person Center Therapy, Solution Focused Therapy, and Narrative Therapy.
 I find it an honor to provide support while focusing on each individual’s inherent strengths.